615-955-1531info@audilux.co

 A lofty Theater design

-As you can probably guess, you never know where you will be asked to build a home theater.
-Having a completely blank slate is almost unheard of, and this project began its life as a bonus room over a new home’s garage space.
+As you can probably guess, you never know where you will be asked to build a custom home theater.
+Having a completely blank slate is almost unheard of, and this particular project began its life as a bonus room over a new home’s garage space.

 Like most structures not built from the ground up as dedicated screening rooms, this build had its fair share of design challenges.
-Chief among them was the litany of angled walls, the vaulted ceiling, and the need for a doorway to access an attic library space in the middle of the room.
+Chief among them was the litany of angled walls, the vaulted ceiling, and the need for a doorway to access a hidden attic library space in the middle of the room.

 We ultimately settled on concealing a door inside one of the room’s decorative columns.